-Toll Roads in France: How Péage Works and What It Costs
+Toll Roads in France: Péage Costs and the Rental Car Billing Trap

 How the péage system works

-Most French motorways (autoroutes, marked with the letter A) use a ticket-based toll system:
+Most French autoroutes (marked with the letter A) still use a ticket-based toll system:

 Some shorter sections use a fixed-fee barrier where you pay a set amount without a ticket.
 The amount is shown on a sign as you approach.